 The first is simply to use a custom audience of your current patients’ or prospects' email addresses.
 Facebook will scan your custom audience and pick up on common demographics and interests of those people to reach other people like them.

 Your second option is to use data from your senior living website.
 You’ll need to install tracking to allow Facebook to gather enough information about website visitors to make this worthwhile.
 Once Facebook has enough data, you can pinpoint visitors who have submitted a form or have viewed specific website pages.
 Facebook will look at that information and find other people with similar qualities.

 Why We Recommend Facebook Advertising for Senior Care Recruitment

-While there is no specific formula for success, Facebook advertising presents an abundance of opportunity for senior care marketers.
+While there is no specific formula for success, Facebook advertising presents an abundance of opportunities for senior care marketers.
 With the right strategy and message, senior care marketers can see their advertising dollars generate leads and customers at lower costs than traditional media.